voicetube/backend-interview-question/README.md

 ### Notice

 We highly value the quality of the assignment, and we understand that candidates have their commitments.
-Hence should you require more time to complete the assignment to the best of your ability, please feel free to let us know.
+Hence should you require more information to complete the assignment to the best of your ability, please feel free to let us know.

 ## License